Danny-Lenko/events-chrome-extension/readme.md

   2. Open the manifest.json file in the root directory and make any necessary modifications to fit your extension's requirements (e.g., update permissions, background scripts, content scripts, etc.).

-  3. Run the build command to generate the optimized build: \
+  3. In the PowerShell terminal run the build command to generate the optimized build: \
   `npm run build`

   4. The build process will perform tasks such as minification and obfuscation to optimize the code.
 Once the build process completes successfully, the generated files will be placed in the dist/ directory.